 We think of hummus as a healthy snack, a staple of the Middle Eastern diet.
 But how healthy is store-bought hummus?
 Every Lebanese grandmother knows how to make authentic hummus with sprouted chick peas.
 Traditional soaking and sprouting makes beans sweet, digestible, healthy, and quick to cook.

 Basil and herbs make this mayonnaise green!
 Green means it’s alive and healthy.
 Homemade mayo is way better than store-bought.
 It’s got fresh lemon juice, healthy oils, and tastes yummy on salads or sandwiches.
 This is also a vegan mayonnaise recipe and a Paleo mayo, made without soy or eggs.

 Today’s breakfast was a refreshing flavor treat of creamy, luscious papaya.
 I added tangerine, coconut milk, and strawberries for a WOW!
 Intensely luscious smoothie!
-It tastes like the papaya “batidos” I used to buy on the streets in Mexico made with (Uh oh!) sweetened evaporated milk and sugar!
+Look for healthy organic or non-GMO papaya, as many papayas are genetically modified.
+This papaya milkshake tastes like the papaya “batidos” I used to

 It’s dandelion season!
 I went for a walk in the hills of Santa Fe, and the wild dandelions were calling me.
 I love them sautéed, but today I want them raw with nutrients and enzymes intact.
 Aha!
 How about a pesto?
 An hour later I was spreading yummy pesto